space-wizards/website-content/content/post/21-12-09-progress-report-29.md

 ### Shuttle docking
 *Contributed by metalgearsloth*

 metalgearsloth added a system for shuttle docking using docking airlocks, a vast improvement on the previous docking method of blowing a hole in the station big enough to drive a shuttle into.
-Any shuttle equipped with one or more docking airlocks will now lock on to the station when it gets close enough.
+Any shuttle equipped with one or more docking airlocks will now be able to lock on to the station.

 ---